jojozhuang/jojozhuang.github.io/_tutorial/react/continuously-deploy-react-and-socketio-app-to-heroku-with-travis-ci.md

 tags: [Heroku, Travis CI]
 ---

-> Introduce how to publish the course player app built with react and socket.io to Heroku with continuous deployment.
+> Deploy the course player app built with React and Socket.IO to Heroku with Travis-CI.

 ## 1. React & Socket.IO Project
 ### 1.1 Source Files